What Is Bridge Foundation?

 Bridge foundation is the base of a bridge that transmits the loads from the piers, abutments, and wings to the supporting strata.
 It has to be provided sufficiently deep so that it is not affected by the scour caused by the flow in river.

 Depending upon nature and depth, bridge foundations can be classified into the following types:

-This type of foundation is suitable when the bed of the water course consists of soft clay and silt and the hard soil is not available within reasonable depth (1.5 to 2.5 m) below the river bed.
+This type of foundation is suitable for bridge when the bed of the watercourse consists of soft clay and silt and the hard soil is not available within reasonable depth (1.5 to 2.5 m) below the river bed.

 It is best suited in situations where the allowable bearing capacity of the soil is low or when the bridge loads are heavy.
 Raft foundation is also suitable when the soil bed has some soft pockets which are compressible and there is possibility of unequal settlement.

 This type of bridge foundation is suitable for heavy and isolated footings of piers where deep foundations are to be avoided.
 It is best suited where sub-soil conditions are poor.

 This type of bridge foundation is suitable when the depth of excavation for foundation is less.
 It is best suited where the bearing capacity of the soil is less, especially when the sub-soil has some soft pockets and there is possibility of unequal settlement.